 While they are telling us the story of the miraculous icon on which the portrayed baby Jesus supposedly came to life and tried to cover the mouth of the Virgin Mary who warned Mount Athos monks about the invading pirates, the young seminarians listen with awe.
 Well, one looks rather bored.
 His priest teacher sends him away “as he is obviously not interested”.
 On the other hand, he instructs Aleksandar to bring “two books and three bottles of wine” from the room, so they can thank their hosts for giving us the tour of the Mount Athos treasures, which is only a small part of the largest collection of Christian art in the world.

 How to become a monk on Mount Athos?
-If you’ve considered joining Mount Athos, here is how to become a monk on the Holy Mountain!
+If you’ve considered joining Mount Athos monasteries, here is how to become a monk on the Holy Mountain!
 First of all, you need to be an adult Orthodox Christian.
 You choose a monastery and present your application to the Committee.
 If they accept you, they will approve the initiation period which usually lasts three years.
 This will be the time when they will test your capacities for becoming a monk, while you’ll work as a helping hand in the monastery.
 The abbot, the head of the monastery, will approve when you are ready to take your vows.
 If ordained, you will fully immerse yourself into the Mount Athos monks lifestyle, the life of continuous prayer and communication with God.

 Visiting Mount Athos – a place without a sunset

 I walk over the coastline of Mount Athos, clearly overdressed for summer.
 I reflect on this isolated world, full of rules that should not be questioned.
 Behind the beach that nobody swam for a thousand years, there is a small chapel and a sizeable rusted metal cross.
 It seems like a beautiful place to watch the sunset, but there’s no time.
-The monastery’s doors will close at 8:30 sharp, and the gate-keeper will not let anyone into the fortress after that.
+The monastery’s doors will close at 8:30 sharp, and the gatekeeper will not let anyone into the fortress after that.

-The center of Vatopedi resembles a small Mediterranean village, with an exception that it is hidden behind the walls.
+The center of Vatopedi resembles a small Mediterranean village, with the exception that it is hidden behind the walls.
 Pilgrims stand around the vast paved piazza, checking their mobile phones, some talking to each other.
 Monks are finishing their daily chores.

 The time for the night prayer arrives soon.
-Semantron will awake them for the morning prayer at 4 am.
-They will all gather in the dark ambient of the church, with trembling light of the candles and oil lamps, until the blue morning light spills in through the windows together with the twitter of just awoken birds.
+Semantron will wake them for the morning prayer at 4 am.
+They will all gather in the dark ambient of the church, with the trembling light of the candles and oil lamps, until the blue morning light spills in through the windows together with the twitter of just awoken birds.
 Some monks will be dozing off through the prayers; some will never stop praying.

 The cycle of life turns daily here.
 And nothing really changes!
 Besides the Mount Athos visitors.